-Federal Work-Study (FWS) is a financial award which allows a student with demonstrated need to earn a portion of his/her educational expenses by working in a position on or off campus.
+Federal Work-Study (FWS) is a financial award that allows a student with demonstrated need to earn a portion of his/her educational expenses by working in a position on or off-campus.

 Students may inquire with the Office of Financial Aid for eligibility.
 Call 914-323-5357 or FinancialAid@mville.edu.

 Students who are awarded FWS may be employed at approved off-campus sites with not-for-profit organizations or public agencies, and the work performed must be in the public interest.
 Positions may include elementary school tutors, recreation leaders, and library assistants.

 How do I apply for On-/Off-Campus Federal Work-Study Jobs?

 Students may visit Handshake to search for potential work sites.
 Students may also inquire at individual campus departments about available positions.
 Click here for a Campus Job Search tutorial.

 If I qualify for Federal Work-Study am I guaranteed a job?